Dottie Anderson Citizens' Academy: HSB 101

 The 11th Academy will start this fall in October and run for a total of nine class sessions.
 Each Thursday from 2 to 4PM a different subject matter of local government will be covered by the City Departments.
 For example, classes will cover a range of topics from: City Council and Elections, Open Government, Fire, Police, Utilities, Finance, Code Enforcement, Development Services, and Municipal Court.
 The last session is a graduation ceremony.
 So far, approximately 120 HSB residents have attended ten academies enjoying learning and camaraderie.

 Class size is usually limited to 15 people.
-If you are interested in learning about your local government and having a little fun in the process, please complete a very short half-page application on the City’s website and submit to firstname.lastname@example.org.
+If you are interested in learning about your local government and having a little fun in the process, please complete a very short half-page application on the City’s website and submit it to City Manager Jeff Koska at firstname.lastname@example.org.
 Applicants must be a City of Horseshoe Bay resident with preference given to full-time residents.
 Emphasis will be given to creating a diverse class from as many different neighborhoods within Horseshoe Bay.

 There is an attendance policy for the class to ensure there is a full and dedicated class.
 Participants missing more than two classes do not graduate.
 They have the option to make up the classes they missed when the next Academy takes place.
 If they make up the sessions, they may graduate with the next class.